Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture2.md

 scrAddress = scriptAddress validator
 ```

-Testing the code in Plutus Playground:
+Testing the code in Plutus Playground:<br/>